 Learn something new every day

 A hypertrophic scar is a raised area of tissue with excess collagen that forms when a wound heals with collagen fibers forming in various directions rather than parallel to the skin's surface.
 They are more likely to form on areas where the skin is particularly tight or where there is more muscle tissues, such as the upper back, chest, and the backs of the shoulders.
-Asians, Hispanics, and blacks are more likely to develop hypertrophic scars than Caucasians, though they occur in people of all races and ethnic backgrounds.
+Asians, Hispanics, and blacks are more likely to develop these scars than Caucasians, though they occur in people of all races and ethnic backgrounds.

 Keeping wounds clean and protected is the best way to reduce the risk of hypertrophic scars.
 Small foreign objects or bacteria that enter a wound could lead to infection or further trauma to the area, disrupting the body's natural healing process.
 Following a doctor's instructions for caring for a wound is also important.
-Wounds that heal slowly are more prone to hypertrophic scars and other forms of abnormal scarring.
+Wounds that heal slowly are more prone to scars and other forms of abnormal scarring.